ircam-ismm/webaudio-tutorials/basics/oscillators-and-audio-files.md

 ::: tip
 The `async` and `await` keyword that you see in the declaration of the `resumeContext` function refer to what is called _asynchronous operations_.
 Without going into much detail, you can think of asynchronous operations as operations that have to deal with the underlying system and may take a time that is unknown, e.g. downloading a file is an asynchronous operation as the time it takes to download a file may differ depending of the weight of the file, of the quality of your internet connection, etc.

 The `audioContext.resume()` call is asynchronous because the browser needs to ask the system access the sound card and to open a new high priority process (or _thread_) in which the audio will be computed.
-The `await` keyword just means that we wait for the command to be executed before excuting the next line of code.
+The `await` keyword just means that we wait for the command to be executed before executing the next line of code.

 You will see a lot of asynchronous code when using JavaScript so it's important to understand this concept a bit.
 :::

-If you click on the button, you should see the log appear in the console confirming that the status of the `audioContext` is now "running", which means eveything is ready to produce some sounds.
+If you click on the button, you should see the log appear in the console confirming that the status of the `audioContext` is now "running", which means everything is ready to produce some sounds.

 ![audio-context-resume](../assets/oscillators-and-audio-files/audio-context-resume.png)